nomemory/java-interview-questions/README.md

 ```
 * What is a *primitive type* in Java ?
 What are the main *primitive types* ?
 * What is *auto-boxing/unboxing* ?
+* If developing an e-commerce site, what is the recommend type to use for the *price* if performance is not an issue.
+What is performance is an issue ?
 * Explain the usage of the following keywords: `strictfp`, `native`.
 * Explain the usage of the following keyword: `final`.
 * Can you give example of a `final` class from the Java Standard library ?